chrisweb/chris.lu/README.md

 Note: when using planetscale in combination with vercel, you add planetscale as an "integration" in your vercel account and then you don't need to set up the env variables by yourself, vercel will automatically get them from planetscale for you

-we are not going to use Prisma as ORM for now, so as framework we chose "Nodejs", we are actually going to use the planetscale javascript database driver to connect to our database which supports ["database URLs"](https://github.com/planetscale/database-js#database-url) which is what vercel is going to set up as environment variable for us when chosing "Nodejs" as framework, you could also use "General", the only difference is that instead of one environment variable containing everything it will setup multiple variables (username, password, host, ...), you can chose that option if you prefer, I for my part prefer to have all in one database URL
+we are not going to use Prisma as ORM for now, so as framework we chose "Nodejs", we are actually going to use the planetscale javascript database driver to connect to our database which supports ["database URLs"](https://github.com/planetscale/database-js#database-url) which is what vercel is going to set up as environment variable for us when chosing "Nodejs" as framework, you could also use "General", the only difference is that instead of one environment variable containing everything it will setup multiple variables (username, password, host), you can chose that option if you prefer, I for my part prefer to have all in one database URL

 Note: personally I think any ORM is overkill for small projects, they add overhead to queries and there is a lot to learn before you know exactly how to make good use of it, this is why I like to start with a basic mysql client and regular mysql queries before going over to using something more complex but if you prefer to go straight to using Prisma, fell free to do so